Best Bloomberg Terminal Alternatives in 2026

 Why look for Bloomberg Terminal alternatives?

-Bloomberg Terminal costs $20,000 to $25,000 per user per year, which puts it out of reach for smaller firms, independent researchers, and retail investors.
-With global spending on market data topping $37 billion in 2024, the competitive landscape for financial data platforms is wider than ever.
-Bloomberg Terminal alternatives range from free (Yahoo Finance, Glassdoor) to mid-tier ($3,600 to $15,000/year for Refinitiv, FactSet, S&P Capital IQ), offering many of the same data and analytics capabilities at lower cost.
+At $20,000 to $25,000 per user per year, Bloomberg prices out smaller firms, independent researchers, and retail investors.
+Global spending on market data topped $37 billion in 2024, which means the competitive field is wider than ever.
+Alternatives range from free (Yahoo Finance, Glassdoor) to mid-tier ($3,600 to $15,000/year for Refinitiv, FactSet, S&P Capital IQ), covering much of the same ground at a fraction of the cost.

 What does Bloomberg Terminal offer that alternatives don't?